zsanjay/Low-Level-Design/README.md

 ---

-## 🛠️ Clone the repository
+## Clone the repository

    ```bash
    git clone https://github.com/zsanjay/Low-Level-Design.git
 ```
 ----

-## 📚 References
+## References

 Design Patterns: Elements of Reusable Object-Oriented Software (GoF)

 ----

-🤝 Contributions
+## Contributions

 Feel free to fork the repo, raise PRs, or suggest enhancements!
 If you find the repo useful, give it a ⭐ to show support!

 ----

-## 📬 Contact
+## Contact

-For suggestions or queries, feel free to open an issue or reach out.
+For questions or collaborations, connect via LinkedIn or open an issue.